aws-samples/data-protection/README.md

 * The issue_certificate API calls also returns the chain of trust and the pem file that stores the chain of trust is called ***"webserver_cert_chain.pem"***
 * You should see the following printed in the runner window pane below
+    * Successfully created server certificate webserver_cert.pem for the flask web server
-   * Successfully created server certificate and chain of trust for the flask web server
+    * Successfully created chain of trust for the flask web server

 ### Step 7 :